NebbGroup/docs.qlarm.com/content/support/_index.md

 </div>

 {{<lead>}}
 Support section is where you can ask for an information about Qlarm.
-This is where you can find the user manual and submit ticket form.
-The chat option is also provided for this purpose.
+This is where you can find the User Manual and Submit Ticket Form.
+The Chat option is also provided for this purpose.
 {{</lead>}}

 You can open the chat by clicking the chat button in the bottom-left corner.<img src="/chat_button.png">